Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Core Requirements:

-- Authoritative Source Identification: The agent must be able to identify and prioritize information from high-credibility sources such as official documents, academic papers, and authoritative technical communities, actively filtering out low-quality content from non-professional media or forums.
+- Authority Source Identification: The agent must be able to identify and prioritize information from high-credibility sources such as official documents, academic papers, and authoritative technical communities, actively filtering out low-quality content from non-professional media or forums.

 - Generality: The agent’s solution strategy must be general, prohibiting hard-coded prompts or workflows for specific test questions.